History of the Central Intelligence Agency: 2004, DNI takes over CIA top-level functions

 The Intelligence Reform and Terrorism Prevention Act of 2004 created the office of the Director of National Intelligence (DNI), who took over some of the government and intelligence community (IC)-wide functions that had previously been the CIA's.
 The DNI manages the United States Intelligence Community and in so doing it manages the intelligence cycle.
-Among the functions that moved to the DNI were the preparation of estimates reflecting the consolidated opinion of the 16 IC agencies, and preparation of briefings for the president.
+Among the functions that moved to the DNI were the preparation of estimates reflecting the consolidated opinion of the 16 IC agencies and preparation of briefings for the president.
 On July 30, 2008, President Bush issued Executive Order 13470 amending Executive Order 12333 to strengthen the role of the DNI.

-The Director of Central Intelligence (DCI) used to oversee the Intelligence Community, serving as the president's principal intelligence advisor, additionally serving as head of the CIA.
+The Director of Central Intelligence (DCI) used to oversee the Intelligence Community, serving as the president's principal intelligence advisor and additionally serving as head of the CIA.
 The DCI's title now is "Director of the Central Intelligence Agency" (D/CIA), serving as head of the CIA.

 The CIA now reports to the Director of National Intelligence.
 Prior to the establishment of the DNI, the CIA reported to the President, with informational briefings to congressional committees.
 The National Security Advisor is a permanent member of the National Security Council, responsible for briefing the President with pertinent information collected by all U.S. intelligence agencies, including the National Security Agency, the Drug Enforcement Administration, etc. All 16 Intelligence Community agencies are under the authority of the Director of National Intelligence.